tjof2/robustpca/README.md

 # Robust PCA
-C++ implementation of Robust Principal Components Analysis (RPCA) using the Armadillo linear algebra library.
-A Python wrapper for interfacing with [HyperSpy](http://hyperspy.org/) is also included.
+C++ implementation of Robust Orthonormal Subspace Learning using the Armadillo linear algebra library.
+A Python wrapper for interfacing with the [HyperSpy](http://hyperspy.org/) multidimensional analysis toolbox is also included.

 ## Contents